Antony Gormley: Career

 In 2019 Gormley populated the island of Delos with iron "bodyforms" with the exhibition Sight.
-Organised and commissioned by the NEON Organization and presented in collaboration with the Ephorate of Antiquities of Cyclades, the project marked the first time that an artist took over the archaeological site of Delos since the island was inhabited more than 5,000 years ago, and is the first time a contemporary art installation has been unanimously approved by the Greek Archaeological Council of the Ministry of Culture to take place in Delos, a UNESCO World Heritage Site.
+Organised and commissioned by the NEON Organization, co-curated by Iwona Blazwick and Elina Kountouri and presented in collaboration with the Ephorate of Antiquities of Cyclades, the project marked the first time that an artist took over the archaeological site of Delos since the island was inhabited more than 5,000 years ago, and is the first time a contemporary art installation has been unanimously approved by the Greek Archaeological Council of the Ministry of Culture to take place in Delos, a UNESCO World Heritage Site.
 He installed 29 sculptures made during the last 20 years, including five new works specially commissioned by the NEON Organization, both at the periphery and integrated amongst Delos's archaeological site and museum, animating the geological and archaeological features of the island.

 Also in 2019, the Royal Academy held an exhibition filling its 13 main galleries with Gormley's works, including some new (designed to fit the space), some remade for the gallery, and some of his early sculptures, with two rooms of his drawings and sketchbooks.

 In 2020 Gormley was confirmed to be "lending" a sculpture to Kirklees College to sit atop its new building at Pioneer House in Dewsbury, as part of a major redevelopment in the town.

 In 2022 a Gormley sculpture called Alert was installed on the main campus of Imperial College London.
 The installation raised objections from the student body due to its perceived "phallic" interpretation.

 That year, Gormley also held exhibitions at Xavier Hufkens in Brussels, Lehmbruck Museum in Duisburg, Germany and Museum Voorlinden in Wassenaar, the Netherlands.
 In Duisburg, his work was placed in dialogue with Wilhelm Lehmbruck's expressionistic, elongated sculptures.
 Gormley's Reflection II has remained on display at the museum.

 In 2023 Gormley opened a number of large-scale exhibitions, including Living Time at TAG Art Museum in Qingdao, China, and Critical Mass at Musée Rodin in Paris, which marked the first time that a living artist has been invited to exhibit in all areas of the museum, including the Hôtel Biron.
 As part of the exhibition, Gormley showed his major artwork Critical Mass II, a sculpture comprising 60 cast iron bodies, in and around the museum and its grounds.
 Inside the Hôtel Biron, Gormley placed four sculptures in dialogue with Rodin's own work and also selected a number of his working models to be seen alongside Rodin's plaster maquettes.
 Later in the year, Gormley opened Body Politic at White Cube in London, a solo exhibition of new sculptures responding to themes of movement and containment, as well as the topic of migration.
 As part of the exhibition, a new installation, Resting Place, filled a room with 244 bodies built from fired bricks, and a row of what the artist calls concrete "bunkers" ran down the gallery's central corridor.